HandbookHow we hireEngineering Super Day

 • End time: ~5:30 PM

-We expect everyone participating in a Super Day to be genuinely interested in joining Langfuse and to have completed the following preparation:
+We expect everyone participating in a Super Day to be genuinely interested in joining Langfuse and to have prepared for the day:

 Everyone: